gogamarra/Automated-ELK-Stack/README.md

 In order to use the PLAYBOOKS, you will need to have an Ansible control already configured (e.g.Ansible Docker Container on the Jump Box).
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the **/files/filebeat-config.yml** file to **filebeat.yml file**.
+- Copy the **filebeat-config.yml** and place /etc/ansible/roles directory

-- Update the **/etc/ansible/hosts** file to include ports
+- Update the **/etc/ansible/hosts** file to
+      -  define the [webservers] and [elkserver] sections of the target private IP address.
 - Run the playbook, and navigate to **http://[ElkserverIP]:5601** to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
-- Which file is the playbook? **filebeat-playbook.yml** Where do you copy it? **/roles/filebeat.yml**
-- Which file do you update to make Ansible run the playbook on a specific machine? **/etc/ansible/hosts**
-- How do I specify which machine to install the ELK server on versus which to install Filebeat on? **hosts: elkserver**
-- Which URL do you navigate to in order to check that the ELK server is running? **http://[ElkserverIP]:5601**